seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **POMPEY**
 I hope so, Lepidus.
 Thus we are agreed:
 I crave our composition may be written,
-And seal’d between us.
+And seal'd between us.

 **OCTAVIUS CAESAR**
-That’s the next to do.
+That's the next to do.

 **POMPEY**
-We’ll feast each other ere we part; and let’s
+We'll feast each other ere we part; and let's
 Draw lots who shall begin.

 **MARK ANTONY**